SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_alcohol_mq3/README.md

 ### Testing ###

-The example detects the presence and concentration of alcohol in the air and shows a message on the log screen, which is raw data and the output voltage of IADC.
+The example detects the presence and concentration of alcohol in the air and shows a message on the log screen, which is raw data and the output voltage of ADC.

 You can launch Console that's integrated into Simplicity Studio or use a third-party terminal tool like TeraTerm to receive the data from the USB.
 A screenshot of the console output is shown in the figure below.